Dahesor/Leopard-Cat/README.md

  -    `time`: *int*,    For `type:wait` only.
 Spcecifies the number of ticks to wait before auto-removal.\
 }

 Then, execute `function dlm:new_ticket` to create the ticket.
-Additionally, `dlm:macro_ticket` can be used by inserting the above structure inside the `ticket` macro parameter; `dlm:temp_ticket_here` can be used by only providing `on_load` and a temp ticket at the context position will be created.
+Additionally, `dlm:macro_ticket` can be used by inserting the above structure inside the `ticket` macro parameter; `dlm:temp_ticket_here` can be used by only providing `on_load` and a anonymous temp ticket at the context position will be created.

 To close a ticket, use `function dlm:close_ticket {id:"<id>"}`